-In this work, the $so2_col$ variable included in the netcdf files provided by EUMETSAT is being assessed, which represents the SO_2 column at the retrieved plume altitude from a neural network approach, as well as the $so2_altitudes$ variable which represents the retrieved plume altitude.
-Two further variables are also utilized, namely the $so2_aflag$, general quality flags and the $so2_bt_difference$, which represents an indicative brightness temperature difference; it is recommended to only keep the data for which this difference is greater than 0.4.
+In this work, the $so2\col$ variable included in the netcdf files provided by EUMETSAT is being assessed, which represents the $SO_2$ column at the retrieved plume altitude from a neural network approach, as well as the $so2\altitudes$ variable which represents the retrieved plume altitude.
+Two further variables are also utilized, namely the $so2\aflag$ , general quality flags and the $so2\bt\difference$ , which represents an indicative brightness temperature difference; it is recommended to only keep the data for which this difference is greater than 0.4.

-With respect to the $so2_qflag$, it is stated in the [PUM] that all retrieved SO2 columns are considered best quality retrievals and can be used.
-However, when the $so2_qflag$ is set to either 0 or 9 this identifies retrievals which used the IASI L2 pressure and temperature profiles.
-When the $so2_qflag$ is set to either 1 or 11, this means that the pressure and temperature profiles are missing in the IASI L2 data and that model/forecast data have been used instead.
+With respect to the so2\qflag, it is stated in the [PUM] that all retrieved SO2 columns are considered best quality retrievals and can be used.
+However, when the so2\qflag is set 9 this identifies retrievals which used the IASI L2 pressure and temperature profiles.
+When the so2\qflag is set to either 11, this means that the pressure and temperature profiles are missing in the IASI L2 data and that model/forecast data have been used instead.
+Pixels with associated so2\qflag set to zero identify missing pixels.
 In the following, pixels retrieved with the IASI L2 temperature and pressure profiles were allowed for the analysis.

-With respect to the so2_bt_difference, it is stated in the [PUM] only look at the retrievals in the neighbourhood of ΔBt >1K pixels, and not use at all any pixels with an associated $\Delta Bt < 0.4$ K, which means that there is not enough SO2 to have a reliable retrieval.
-It is further stated that size of the region around ΔBt >1K pixels is let to the user's estimate.
+With respect to the so2\bt\difference, it is stated in the [PUM] only look at the retrievals in the neighbourhood of $\Delta$ Bt>1K pixels, and not use at all any pixels with an associated $\Delta$ Bt <0.4K, which means that there is not enough SO2 to have a reliable retrieval.
+It is further stated that size of the region around $\Delta$ Bt>1K pixels is left to the user's estimate.
 This recommendation allows for several possible mis-interpretation scenarios.
-In the following, we have discarded pixels with an associated $\Delta Bt < 0.4$ K while we investigated using the ΔBt >1K as flag [see Section 2.2.1]
+We hence investigated using $\Delta$ Bt>0.4K as flag and, based on the findings of Section 2.2.1, we have used only pixels with associated $\Delta$ Bt>1.0K for the remainder of the report.